michaeleisel/barber/README.md

 ```
 # add the small AppDelegate for this one screen to your project
+# remove the other AppDelegate from the "Compile Sources" build phase, e.g. by unchecking the box for it in "Target Membership" or temporarily removing it from the project altogether.
-# build your project with the file added - it must be successfully built for this to work
+# build your project after swapping app delegates - it must be successfully built for this to work
 barber -t MyTarget -r MyApp/AppDelegate.swift -p MyApp/MyApp.xcodeproj -d ~/.../DerivedData/MyApp-asdf/path/to/swiftdeps/files
-# unnecessary files are no longer compiled for that target! now you can do your work
+# unnecessary files are no longer compiled! now you can do your work on that one screen
 # reset the .pbxproj file when you're done, e.g. `git co head -- MyApp/MyApp.xcodeproj/project.pbxproj`
 ```

+You can see a fully worked out example at ExampleApp/README.md in this repo

 ## Any issues?

 Computing dependencies is a tricky thing.
 If it didn't work for you for any reason, feel free to make a short Github issue about it, and you can expect a prompt response!

-## Author

-Michael Eisel, michael.eisel@gmail.com